Explore the sun-drenched delights and stunning scenery of Catalonia

 When to go to Catalonia

-About the climate in Catalonia
+About the weather in Catalonia

 The climate in Catalonia is quite varied due to the mountainous landscape, yet the proximity of the Mediterranean ensures benign conditions across most of the region throughout the year.